Mirror Packaging for Shipping Explained for Wholesale Buyers | TeruierMirror

 In Mirror Sourcing, Packaging Is Part of the Product

-For buyers, packaging affects much more than damage rate.
+For buyers, packaging affects more than damage rate.
 It affects receiving confidence, claim frequency, customer satisfaction, and the chance of reorder.

 Why Packaging Matters More in Mirrors Than in Many Other Categories